 The Cognitive Perspective

 While the first half of the twentieth century was dominated by psychoanalysis, behaviorism, and humanism, it is after 1960 that a new approach known as cognitive psychology began to emerge and rise to become a major force within psychology.
-The cognitive revolution led to many within psychology focusing their attention on internal processes such as thinking, decision-making, language, and information processing.
+The cognitive revolution led to many within psychology focusing on internal processes such as thinking, decision-making, language, and information processing.

 The cognitive perspective, along with the biological perspective, is often considered one of the most prominent ways of thinking about the human mind and behavior today.
 This field has grown considerably in recent decades as researchers strive to learn more about the mental processes that contribute to how people function.